nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/registering-your-nuxeo-instance.md

 ## Re-Registering your Nuxeo Instance

-If you have removed your data from your Nuxeo application, in case of a development instance, for example, you will need to register your instance again.
+{{> anchor 're-registration'}}If you have removed your data from your Nuxeo application, in case of a development instance, for example, you will need to register your instance again.

 **To re-register your instance:**